breogann/data-pre-reqs/04-iTerm2-part-two.md

 3. Substitute that name for `agnoster`
 4. You should have a line like: `ZSH_THEME="agnoster"`
 5. Save: `cmmd + s`.

+### 💻 More configuration for agnoster

+1. Open your Terminal.
+2. Do `cmmd + ,`
+3. Go to Profiles > Text
+4. Check the box for Use built-in Powerline glyphs
 ### 💻 Checking the `code .` command works.

 We tried to install it through VSC earlier.
 It doesn't always work, so let's check!